checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/LocationReference.md

 </module>
 {% endhighlight %}

 In the next example, the `getLogger` method takes the current class as its first argument.
-The class may be specified either as a simple class name, as a fully qualified class name (both literal Strings), or as a class object (as `MyClass.class`).
+The class shall be specified as a simple class object (e.g. `MyClass.class`).
+Just `getClass()` would not work.
+Calls where the argument is not a class object are ignored.
+Note the optional custom message, which allows tailoring the violation text to the particular use case:

 {% highlight xml %}
 <module name="LocationReference">